Track mileage automatically

 Get started for free Get started for free

-• Motor vehicle cents per kilometre
+• The motor vehicle cents per kilometre method

 • Car allowance

-Motor vehicle cents per km
+Motor vehicle cents per km method

 The ATO has updated the cents per km rate for the 2024/2025 tax year to 88 cents.
 Find out more about the ATO cents per km rate for 2024/2025.